mike-mendoza/py_banshee/README.md

 Bayesian Networks (BNs) are probabilistic, graphical models for representing complex dependency structures.
 They have many applications in science and engineering.
 Their particularly powerful variant – Non-Parametric BNs – are  implemented as a Matlab toolbox and an open-access scriptable code, in the form of a Python-based package.

 This repository contains:
-* Py_BANSHEE a Python-based open source of the MATLAB toolbox.
+* PyBanshee a Python-based open source of the MATLAB toolbox.

 These codes are an update of the original version supporting SoftwareX paper: https://doi.org/10.1016/j.softx.2020.100588.
 The latest version of MATLAB BANSHEE (v1.3) can be found [here](https://github.com/mike-mendoza/matlab_banshee).